OutlierVentures/H2O/README.md

 ```
 ./install
 ```
 If you encounter errors, try running with `sudo`.
-If you still have problems, there is a full requirements list at the bottom of this file for manual installation.
+If you still have problems, there is a full requirements list at the bottom of this file for manual installations.

 ### Run